ava-labs/avalanche-ops/README.md

 - 🚫 NOT using Kubernetes, prefers physical machines (or cloud VMs)
 - 🚫 **NOT production ready yet** (under heavy development)

-*Why not production ready?* (1) The way we set up AutoScaling group (AWS ASG) for anchor nodes may not work for long-running network, where nodes get replaced by ASG for EC2 health check failures (e.g., degraded network, EC2 hardwares).
-We need to set up proper health checks against Avalanche health API.
-(2) We need to support static IP (thus static node ID) and static certificates by implementing another layer of control plane.
-(3) We need to track more avalanche layer metrics natively via CloudWatch or DataDog.
-Contributions are welcome!

 ## Workflow

 **`avalancheup`** is the client (or "control plane") that runs on the operator's host machine or test runner, which provisions a set of remote machines based on user-provided configuration. **`avalanched`** is an agent (or daemon) that runs on every remote machine, which creates and installs Avalanche-specific resources (e.g., TLS certificate generation, anchor-node discovery, write avalanche node service file).